xjtang/newfusion/UPDATES.md

 - Bugs fixed.
 - Created log for updates in all versions.
 - Added new tool for generateing cloud stats.
+- Added new tool for generating cloud plots.

 Version 6.2 - 11/24/2014 - xjtang
 --------------